SM Spirituality Media

 Where to engage with the model

 The chakra system in the index is most directly addressed inside the broader yogic curriculum.
-Sadhguru's Inner Engineering and its online course work with the model — though Sadhguru emphasises prāṇa and nāḍī (energy channels) more than the seven discrete wheels.
-Jon Kabat-Zinn's MBSR does not use the chakra map at all but cultivates the body-awareness that makes the experiences the map describes accessible.
+Sadhguru's Inner Engineering and its online course work with the model, though Sadhguru emphasises prāṇa and nāḍī (energy channels) more than the seven discrete wheels.
+Jon Kabat-Zinn's MBSR does not use the chakra map at all.
+It cultivates the body-awareness that makes the experiences the map describes accessible.

 Treat the seven-chakra diagram you see on bookshop posters as a useful first map, not a final one.
 Different lineages describe different numbers.
 The territory matters more than any single rendering of it.